jrief/django-formset/docs/source/intro.rst

 Django-4.0 introduced a long awaited feature to render form fields using a template.
 Until version 3.2 this was left to the infamous function ``BaseForm._html_output()``, which rendered the form fields hard-coded in HTML and hence there was little scope for modification.
-This new feature now makes it possible to write special renderers to add functionality as implemented by this library.
+This new feature now makes it possible to write special renderers for adding functionality as implemented by this library.

+When designing this library, one of the main goals was to keep the programming interface a near as possible to the way Django handles Forms, Models and Views.
+It therefore is possible to reuse existing Django Form declarations with a minimal modification to existing code.

 Introduction